BrightChamps Logo

 History of Math Questions

-A thousand years ago, math questions became a little more complex as they involved equations and algorithms.
-For example, equations to solve problems involving volumes of 3D objects were getting introduced.
+A thousand years ago, math questions became a little more complex, as they involved equations and algorithms.
+For example, equations were introduced to solve problems involving the volumes of 3D objects.

-As people improve their math skills, questions become more and more challenging.
+Today, math questions can be both fun and challenging to solve.
+Math questions are part of our daily lives; we use them when shopping, transacting amounts, and so on.
+As people improve their math skills, the questions become increasingly challenging.
 Solving them as we solve puzzles will make math more interesting and fun.

 Professor Greenline from BrightChamps